hantraitor/fragments/OS&CLI/Linux.md

 Directly executing the file, only requires execute

 [File System Permission - Directory]
-Read alone: can only list the name and type of its childs
+Read alone: can only see the name and type of its childs, by listing the directory
 Write alone: can do nothing
-Execute alone:
+Execute alone: can cd to the directory; can deal with its childs (according to permissions on childs) if childs are exactly named